 Greg Agnew, Heritage Winnipeg Board Member, gave a presentation in celebration of Canada 150

 The Millennium Centre (former Bank of Commerce) - Interior shots

 Don't forget to follow us on Facebook, Twitter, and Instagram for the latest Heritage Winnipeg news!

 McKim Communications Group Media Release - dated January 11, 2017:

 City of Winnipeg historical report

 Please note: The PDF forms can be filled in directly but need to be downloaded and saved to the computer first.

-2014 Heritage Winnipeg Awards
+2017 Heritage Winnipeg Preservation Awards

 Since 1985, Heritage Winnipeg has sponsored an annual awards program that seeks to recognize those people dedicated to the protection, restoration and conservation of Winnipeg's built heritage.
 Awards are also given to owners of heritage structures who seek to sensitively restore their buildings so that they become a productive element of the economical, cultural and social fabric of the community.